MATCH

 The optional third parameter ({wildcard}) specifies a character that is treated as a don't care or wildcard character.
 If the specified character exists in the {source} operand, it matches any character in the destination operand that occupies the same relative position.
 If {wildcard} is a character string variable, the Form Pointed character is used.

-If the operands are RECORDs, the corresponding members of each record are matched.
-The MATCH operation is an absolute comparison of each byte in {source} to the corresponding byte in {dest}.
+If the operands are RECORDs, the MATCH operation is an absolute comparison of each byte in {source} to the corresponding byte in {dest}.
 The comparison is not being performed on a per member basis and therefore the {wildcard} parameter is not allowed.
 Specification of the {wildcard} parameter will produce a warning message by the compiler.
 The MATCH instruction does not support record pointers.

 See Also: Example Code, CMATCH, Character String Instructions